Learn how to make a mini pouf ornament with pretty fabric to brighten your tree. Basic sewing skills are all you need.

 This Mini Pouf Ornament Tutorial does require some basic sewing skills, but after you make one you can whip them up pretty quickly.

 I've always admired the floor cushions, or poufs, that I've seen online in beautiful designer fabric, and thought they would make a pretty Christmas tree ornament.
 So I enlisted my husband to help me scale down a floor pouf pattern and I ended up with this.

-I don’t think you can tell from the picture, but this ornament is about the size of a grapefruit.
+I don't think you can tell from the picture, but this ornament is about the size of a grapefruit.
 It looked like the pouf, only way too big for an ornament.
 By the time I realized this my husband was unavailable, so I was on my own to scale the pattern once more.
-With trail and error I ended up with two smaller sizes, and have included all three templates for you choose from.
+With trial and error, I ended up with two smaller sizes, and have included all three templates for you to choose from.